monktastic/evil/index.md

 ### Why do you call it a "conspiracy"?

-Your actual enemy is not other people, but the evil in all of our minds—yet your evil allows you to see it only in others, thus tricking you into spreading it while convinced you that you're fighting it.
+Your actual enemy is not other people, but the evil in all of our minds—yet your evil only allows you to see it in others, thus tricking you into behaving in ways that spread it while convinced you that you're fighting it.

 In this way, it behaves like an intelligent distributed organism[^distributed-organism], with shadowy tentacles embedded in each of our minds.
 It is leveraging humanity's intelligence to produce horrifying outcomes that nobody claims to want, yet which are the inevitable result of our collective self-deception[^conspiracy].
 Nobody can see it, but everyone can sense it.